-Abusive Persuasion – guilt tripping, persuasive and manipulative tactics seen in Domestic Abuse
+Abusive Persuasion – coercive control tactics seen in Domestic Abuse

 “I’ve been doing this for a long time – manipulating people to get my own way.
 That’s why you think you love me.
 Because I’ve broken you down and built you back up to believe it.
 It wasn’t an accident,” – CJ Roberts

 Abusive men will commonly manipulate by the abusive use of persuasion, allowing them to maintain and increase their power and control over their partner.

 Earlier in a relationship, the terrible childhood or evil ex-girlfriend will be mentioned as a way of eliciting sympathy and excusing abusive behaviour.
 Women are often drawn in by these sob stories and want to do all they can to make up for his neglectful mother or abusive father.